-Nepal has a huge community of developers working as freelancers from the comfort of their home and I thought it will be pretty nice to feature someone working that way.
+Nepal has a huge community of developers working as freelancers from the comfort of their homes and I thought it will be pretty nice to feature someone working that way.

 Sunil Rijal: When and why did you decide that you wanted a freelance career over a job?

-Aryan: I decided to switch from job to freelance career after working in various companies for over 3 years.
-One of the most important thing that convinced me to make this decision is that fact that no matter how good you perform or be loyal to a company, they are always ready to fire you anytime when it would be good for the company.
+Aryan: I decided to switch from a job to a freelance career after working in various companies for over 3 years.
+One of the most important things that convinced me to make this decision is the fact that no matter how well you perform or be loyal to a company, they are always ready to fire you anytime when it would be good for the company.
 After all, starting your own business is way better than working for a company.

 SR: Do you think freelance web developers in Nepal are seen as celebrity internet experts?

 Aryan: I don’t think freelance web developers in Nepal are or should be seen as celebrities for any reason.
 If someone believes they should be seen that way, my thought is, that is a mistake.
-Freelancers are common people who decided and dared to build their career the different way.
+Freelancers are common people who decided and dared to build their careers a different way.

 SR: What is the greatest challenge that you have come across as a freelance web developer?